Deepan-Karmakar/p5.js-tutorial/Libraries.md

 // Example of async function for use in preload() or with callback. p5.prototype.getData = function(callback) {

-  // Create an object to hold some data.
+  // Create an object which will clone data from async function and return it.
-  // We will need to update this data below, not overwrite/reassign it.
+  // We will need to update that object below, not overwrite/reassign it.
   // It is crucial for the preload() to keep the original pointer/reference.
   // Tip: declaring variables with const assures they won't be reassigned! const ret = {};